-The inaugural Joe Bolton Poetry Award will award $400 and publication in the 2018 Winter Issue of Twyckenham Notes for a single poem or small group of poems.
-Poet David Dodd Lee will judge.
+The 2020 Joe Bolton Poetry Award will award $500 and publication in Issue Thirteen of Twyckenham Notes for a single poem or small group of poems.

-There is a $10 entry fee.
+There is a $15 entry fee.
+The Editors of Twyckenham Notes will judge.
 Complete submission details found below.

 ABOUT THE AWARD